Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: A Stochastically Forced Energy Balance Climate Model ( BCM)

-The most parsimonious model of the EIB, which embodies the above physical picture, is given by the following stochastically forced $\varepsilon$nergy balance climate model ($\mathcal{E}$BCM) \cite{north1981predictability,kim1991surface,north2011correlation}:
+A quantitative description of the background requires an empirically consistent model.
+The most parsimonious, lowest order, model of isotropic fluctuations that captures the above physical picture and the observed OLR variance on subannual time scales is given by the following stochastic differential equation:

+where $F$ represents OLR fluctuations as a function of time, longitude, and latitude, and $S$ represents a stochastic forcing due to internal fluctuations of the atmosphere.
+The model has a total of 3 free parameters, a time scale $\tau_{0}$, which sets the temporal decorrelation, a length scale $\lambda_{0}$, which sets the spatial decorrelation, and an amplitude $\epsilon_{0}$, which sets the variance and enters through the forcing $S$ as described below.

-where $F$ denotes the observed OLR fluctuations, $S$ denotes a stochastic forcing due to internal fluctuations of the atmosphere, and the constant coefficients $\tau_{0}$ and $\lambda_{0}$ represent the temporal and spatial decorrelation scales.
-In the present context, the Laplacian in the diffusion term on the left-hand side is the lowest-order differential operator (other than the identity) that is invariant under rotation.
-This guarantees that the response to a statistically isotropic forcing remains isotropic~\cite{north1981predictability, north2011correlation}, while the relaxation term guarantees that the response remains statistically stationary~\cite{hasselmann1976stochastic, frankignoul1977stochastic}.
+This model has been extensively analyzed in the context of energy balance climate models~\cite[$\mathcal{E}$BCMs,][]{north1975theory,north1981energy}, where some of its applications include the study of second-order surface temperature statistics~\cite{kim1991surface,north2011correlation}, and climate predictability bounds~\cite{north1981predictability}.
+Save for the scale-dependence of the forcing, described below, the present analysis follows these works.
+However, while resulting in a similar model, our motivation is different.
+In particular, we have no reason to assume that purely random OLR fluctuations are subject to Fickian diffusion.
+Rather, in the present context, the Laplacian on the left-hand side is the lowest order differential operator (other than the identity) that is invariant under rotation, which guarantees that the response to a statistically isotropic forcing remains isotropic~\cite{north1981predictability, north2011correlation}, while the relaxation term guarantees that the response remains statistically stationary~\cite{hasselmann1976stochastic, frankignoul1977stochastic}.
+A complementary viewpoint is provided in~\citet{hottovy2015spatiotemporal}, who studied a similar model in the context of the tropical background, and suggested that it represents the effects of mean and eddy flux convergence in a turbulent atmosphere.

 We take the forcing to be Gaussian white noise in time and statistically isotropic in space.
-The former implies that the forcing is delta correlated in time, assuming a priori that the forcing decorrelates much faster than the response.
-The latter implies that the forcing is delta correlated in Spherical Harmonics space, and depends at most on the multiple moment~\cite{obukhov1947statistically}, i.e.,
+The former implies that the forcing is $\delta$-correlated in time, assuming a priori that the forcing decorrelates much faster than the response.
+The latter implies that the forcing is $\delta$-correlated in Spherical Harmonic space, and depends at most on the multiple moment~\cite{obukhov1947statistically}, i.e.,